ChileBob/StratumPool/README.md

 ## Features :-

-- allows *many* miners to connect
+- Allows *many* miners to connect
-- pays rewards in the coinbase transaction
+- Pays rewards in the coinbase transaction
-- this is strictly for SOLO-MINING
+- This is strictly for SOLO-MINING

 ## Usage :-